LIT-Former: Linking In-plane and Through-plane Transformers for Simultaneous CT Image Denoising and Deblurring: Methods

-Therefore, the output of an \attnblock block, $\mat{F}_{l}^{\prime}$, is represented as:
+Therefore, the output of an \attnblock block is represented as:

-Compared to the attention map in the 3D self-attention mechanism, our \attnblock reduces the number of floating point operations per second (FLOPs) from $D^2H^2W^{2}C$ to $(D^{2}+HWC)C$ by decomposing the 3D self-attention into in-plane (2D) and through-plane (1D) components.
+We note that our \attnblock is computationally efficient.
+For example, given a query and key with a size of $1\times C \times D \times H \times W$, compared to the attention map in the 3D self-attention mechanism, our \attnblock reduces the number of floating point operations per second (FLOPs) from $D^2H^2W^{2}C$ to $(D^{2}+HWC)C$ by decomposing the 3D self-attention into in-plane (2D) and through-plane (1D) components.